-Health and Wellness Partnership - The School of Graduate Studies and the Office of Student Life are pleased to announce a new partnership to expand the outreach provided by Health and Wellness to our graduate student community.
+The School of Graduate Studies has partnered with the Office of Student Life to expand the outreach provided by Health and Wellness to the graduate student community.

 To better meet the diverse needs of the graduate student population, graduate students can access counselling services at the School of Graduate Studies.
 The Wellness Counsellor will offer brief counselling services tailored to the challenges presented by graduate-level university life.
 The focus of counselling is on strengths, resiliency and skills-building.